DillonKyleDev/FlatEngine/README.md

 <h3>Add Components to the GameObjects</h3>
 If the Inspector window is open, (Viewports -> Inspector) you can click on a GameObject to focus on it and view its components in the Inspecor viewport.
 Here you have two options to add components:

-1. Hamburger button under the GameObjects name then click "Add Component"
+1. Three dots expand button under the GameObjects name then click "Add Component"
 2. The purple Add Component button at the bottom of the Inspector viewport